Ant64 Graphics Architecture — A Chipset, Not a GPU

 Output Pipeline

-• Internal render resolution is decoupled from output resolution
+Internal render resolution is decoupled from output resolution:

-• Analog RGB (SCART, VGA, etc)
+Analog RGB (SCART, VGA, etc.) All models

 Intent and Legacy